Tips for new BookTokers

 You might be tempted, particularly if you’re launching a new book this year, to have an event solely focused on your work.
 I get that.
 And it makes sense, particularly if you already have a following.
 If you don’t, then make sure you have a “draw” for your event.
 For example, ask a better-known author to join you in conversation.
 Or, if your book has a natural fit with an organization, reach out to them and ask if they have a virtual series you can be part of (you should already know this, to be honest, and really should be asking if you can take part in an existing series).
 Make sure there’s a reason people will tune in…people outside of your own circle of fans, friends, and family.

 Organizations and event planners have been scrambling these past few months for ways to keep their membership engaged.
-Make your event an enticing fit for them, and they’ll be excited to include and promote you.
+Make your virtual author events an enticing fit for them, and they’ll be excited to include and promote you.

 Know the Software